 One of the simplest things you can do to drop your household expenses and make your budget work is to save where you can.
 There are a lot of things we know we can do such as cutting back on dining out or using coupons at the store.
 However, there is more you can do!

 Other money saving ideas:

 HOW TO SAVE MONEY ON UTILITIES

 Of course, if you want to negotiate on your own, that is always an option.
-However, there are more things you can do to lower your monthly expenses on these must-have items!
+However, there are more things you can do to save money on your monthly bills.
 We’ve rounded up more than 25 simple ideas you can try – most of which cost absolutely NOTHING for you to do!

 HEATING & COOLING